phoenixframework/phoenix/guides/live_view.md

 ### Controller + View

-- Controllers handle HTTP requests and responses as separate transactions
+- Controllers handle each HTTP request-response pair as separate transactions
 - Each page load or form submission requires a full request/response cycle
 - Controllers are stateless, with data stored externally (database, session)
 - Views are separate modules that render templates with the data from controllers